NivedhGovil/My-website/README.md

 On opening my website the first page is the home page, which has a brief description of the entire website, some more things, and a Contact Me button.
 The other pages, for example, the Literary page, have links to my work, for example, the articles, essays, and poems I have written.

 I've used HTML, CSS, and a little bit of JavaScript.
+## Use of AI
+I have used AI, only for help on CSS and Javascript.

 ## How to run it